CenterForTheBuiltEnvironment/ashrae-db-II/README.md

 - Added 6,566 measurements from new data contributions
 - Split database into metadata and measurement tables
 - Recalculated PMV/PPD using pythermalcomfort
+- Shared python code used to calculate PMV/PPD
+- Shared R code with an example analysis of adaptive thermal comfort
 - Dropped records with missing `ta`
 - Recoded many categorical scale variables to standardised English label text
 - Dropped all imperial units